‘Treating us like robots’: Amazon workers seek union

 “They are treating us like robots rather than humans,” said Burns, 51, who said she is out of leave after developing tendonitis.

-Amazon workers and union advocates this week, including Vermont Sen. Bernie Sanders, made a last-minute push as voting comes to a close in the high-stakes union battle.
+This week, Amazon workers and union advocates, including Vermont Sen. Bernie Sanders, made a last-minute push as voting comes to a close in the high-stakes union battle.
 If organizers are successful, it could lead to a chain reaction of other unionization pushes at Amazon facilities.
 If voted down, it would be another loss for organizers hoping to win a rare labor victory in the Deep South.

 Amazon is fighting the union.
 The company argues the warehouse created thousands of jobs with an average pay of $15.30 per hour — more than twice the minimum wage in Alabama.
 Workers also get benefits including health care, vision and dental insurance without paying union dues, the company said.